Skip to main content

 How to Identify

-Identified by prolific clusters of golden-orange cherry tomatoes 1-1.25 inches (2.5-3 cm) with high sweetness on an indeterminate vine.
-The golden-orange color (beta-carotene) and the tangerine-like flavor distinguish Sungold.
-F1 hybrid.
-In Solanaceae.
+Identified by prolific clusters of golden-orange cherry tomatoes 1–1.25 inches (2.5–3 cm) with high sweetness carried on an indeterminate vine.
+The golden-orange color (beta-carotene rather than lycopene) and the tangerine-like sweetness separate Sungold from red cherry-tomato cultivars.
+F1 hybrid — in the Solanaceae.

 Appearance